 - LATIN AMERICAN STUDIES: 2101, Introduction to Latin America

 - POLITICAL SCIENCE: 3217, Latin American Politics; 3228, International Politics of Latin America.

 Proficiency at the intermediate level in Portuguese can also be demonstrated through testing.
 If this option is exercised, students must take 3 credit hours of course work approved by the Director of Undergraduate Studies in lieu of the 3 credit hours of PORT 2203.
 Other elective courses, including special topics courses, may be counted toward the minor with the approval of the Director of Undergraduate Studies.

-**Latin American Studies is an interdisciplinary major so, eligible courses can be found in nearly all departments on campus.
+**Latin American Studies is an interdisciplinary minor so, eligible courses can be found in nearly all departments on campus.
 For a comprehensive list of courses each semester, click here.**